 Australian Medical Assistance Teams (AUSMAT)

-The initial AUSMAT was deployed in August, with a second team deployed in September.
-The teams are establishing and embedding safe COVID-19 clinical practices in existing PNG health facilities, in addition to supplementary support for clinical care, and working with PNG health officials and frontline workers to strengthen systems and practices in COVID-19 referral facilities to support PNG to manage the outbreak.
+The first AUSMAT deployed 4 August to 6 October 2020.
+Two eight-member teams established and embedded safe COVID-19 clinical practices in existing PNG health facilities, provided supplementary support for clinical care, and worked with PNG health officials and frontline workers to strengthen systems and practices in COVID-19 referral facilities to support PNG to manage the outbreak.

-AUSMAT will remain in PNG until October, and is working closely with the Government of PNG, the World Health Organization and Australia’s bilateral health program to ensure a smooth transition and sustainable response to the COVID-19 outbreak in the following months.
+Each AUSMAT deployment worked closely with the Government of PNG, the World Health Organization and Australia’s bilateral health program to ensure a smooth transition and sustainable response to the COVID-19 outbreak.

-Australian medical specialists adhered to PNG quarantine requirements on arrival in Port Moresby, and will adhere to Australian quarantine regulations upon their return home.
+Australian medical specialists adhered to PNG quarantine requirements on arrival in Port Moresby, and to Australian quarantine regulations upon their return home.

-COVID-19 in Papua New Guinea, 28 May 2020, joint media release from Acting Minister for Foreign Affairs, Minister for Health, Minister for International Development and the Pacific
+- COVID-19 in Papua New Guinea (28 July 2020), joint media release from Acting Minister for Foreign Affairs, Minister for Health, Minister for International Development and the Pacific